FARMERS, RANCHERS & FORESTERS

 Fair Does Not Always Mean Equal

-Fairness in the Transition of Ownership is the Most Difficult Challenge.
+Fairness in the Transition of Ownership Is the Most Difficult Challenge.

 We know that not every family member will choose agriculture as a career.
 The unique challenge our agriculture clients face is the desire to put planning in place that is fair to the family members who are active in the farming operation and also fair to those who choose other careers.
-We understand the dilemma and have developed and successfully implemented a variety of strategies that have helped our clients resolve this challenge in a satisfying and understandable way.
+We understand the dilemma and our team has developed and successfully implemented a variety of strategies that have helped our clients resolve this challenge in a satisfying and understandable way.

 Leadership in Agricultural Law